|

 Duane Davis

-Vice President, Social Secretary and Pick Up Carrying Motorcycle Specialist
+Social Secretary and Pick Up Carrying Motorcycle Specialist

 Duane has been riding British bikes since 1956.
 He rode his BSA C11g single cylinder 250 cc to high school which was about a 25 mile round trip everyday rain or shine.
 He has ridden BSA and Triumph motorcycles exclusively and currently owns a 1967 TR6c, a 1968 BSA Shooting Star 441 and a 1970 Triumph 650 Tiger 120.
 Duane is a firm believer in keeping his bikes in original condition.